 There's no right or wrong way of using a phone, so try to adapt it to your needs.
 For example, there are phone cases to help you unlock the phone if you cannot access the home button.

-Common accessibility features
+Smartphone accessibility features

 If you use a smartphone every day, it's likely that you spent time researching it to suit your needs.
 But information about using accessibility features can be confusing and may already be out of date by the time you read it.